Bywani/Bywani/README.md

-As a seasoned Data Scientist with a Master's in Software Development and engineering, I specialize in leveraging advanced machine learning techniques, including neural networks and NLP, to extract insights from complex datasets.
+As a seasoned Data Scientist with a Master's in Software Development and Engineering, I specialize in leveraging advanced machine learning techniques, including neural networks and NLP, to extract insights from complex datasets.
 With proficiency in Python and
 SQL, I have successfully designed and deployed robust predictive models that drive data-informed strategies.
 My collaborative approach, combined with a knack for problem-solving, positions me as a valuable asset for organizations aiming to harness the power